Read what educators have to say about the value of PWA and the importance of broadening students' career horizons.

 “Not everyone needs to go to college in order to find success.
 Not everyone has an easy path to get to the chair they sit in, and not everyone has to take the same path.
 I think PWA does so well showing students those paths and opportunities, and it's what gets me up and to school every morning.”

--- Dan Malone, Vice Principal of Roosevelt High School
+-- Dan Malone, administrator, Benson Polytechnic High School

 “Living in a rural community, our students have limited access to college & career information.
 This was the first year we've taken our students to the Expo and the experience was unbeatable.
 The students were awestruck as they walked into the building.
 The learning that occurred as students participated in the hands-on activities was invaluable.”

 “I love working with students at this age where they are making that transition into adulthood and working out what the next step in their life is.
 I think that’s my real passion right now – trying to help students find ways to progress beyond high school and find out what they want to be in their adult years.”